 - Buy crypto

 The searches might happen when someone has previously searched for the item they want and is ready to decide and complete the purchase.
 Transactional keywords are also called buyer keywords.
-They are usually the individuals at the bottom of the sales funnel.
+These keywords are usually used in content writing to target the individuals at the bottom of the sales funnel.

 Commercial keywords reveal the users’ interest in certain products or services.
 The search will occur when someone wants to find out more about a specific product or service.
 They might be looking for details before purchasing and comparing it to similar products.